Rights and responsibilities

 Your rights

-As a TasTAFE student, you can expect to:
+As a TasTAFE learner, you can expect to:

-• be provided with accurate and sufficient information to assist you to make informed decisions
+• be provided with accurate and sufficient information so you can make informed decisions

 • undertake your learning experience safely

-• be treated fairly and respectfully by staff and other students
+• be treated fairly and respectfully by staff and other learners

 • be provided with clear information on assessment procedures